When staring off in the world of traditional art, one thing that quickly becomes apparent is the cost of art supplies.

 Yes!
-Before acrylic goes on any surface, we highly recommend that it is primed with gesso (learn here what gesso is).
+Before acrylic goes on any surface, we highly recommend that it is primed with gesso.
 Gesso makes it easier for the paint brush to latch on to while also reducing excess waste of your expensive paint.

 If you are really serious about cutting corners on your budget, get gesso and apply it before painting – you will be happy with the amount of acrylic paint you save by not having it absorbed into the surface.

 One of the lovely parts about acrylic paints will be there versatility.
 Whether you plan on painting in the traditional sense (i.e. canvas or wood panel) or want to add a splash of color to some crafts, this media can be used virtually anywhere.

 Acrylic can cost you more money if you aren’t careful

 Unlike an oil painting that can be reworked for days a later, acrylic can dry within an hour after application.
 This means that not only do things become permanent rather quickly, but if you aren’t careful, you can also destroy your paint brushes as well.
 With acrylics you must be diligent to clean your brushes properly in order to ensure their longevity.

 Other Art Supplies You Should Probably Think About Adding

 To get the most out of your new acrylics, here are a few other essential art supplies you might want to consider adding to your shopping cart before checking out: